artificialmindgames/psychological-jujitsu/README.md

-      "myPointsGained": 1,         // the value of victory cards won by your bot (0 if none) on this turn "opponentPointsGained": 1,  // as above, for your opponent "myResponseLegal": 1,       // true if the server accepted the response from your player bot that turn "opponentResponseLegal": 1 // as above, for your opponenet }]
+      "myPointsGained": 1,         // the value of victory cards won by your bot (0 if none) on this turn "opponentPointsGained": 1,  // as above, for your opponent "myResponseLegal": 1,       // true if the server accepted the response from your player bot that turn "opponentResponseLegal": 1 // as above, for your opponent }]
   }],
   "myPointsTotal": 0,            // total points for the match so far